fenixkz/rl_journey/Lesson-1/theory.md

 ---

-**Quick side note.**
+**Quick side note**

 A was wondering why ES algorithm was called as an alternative or a rival to RL in OpenAI blog.
 For me it sounded like ES can be easily classified as an RL algorithm.
-Because ES also involves an agent trying things in an environment with sole purpose of maximizing the total score, which sounds a lot like the definition of reinforcement learning we just discussed.
+Because it also involves an agent trying things in an environment with sole purpose of maximizing the total score, which sounds a lot like the definition of reinforcement learning we just discussed.

 I am not 100% sure, but I think that true RL algorithm should care about the correlation between states, actions and future states and future possible rewards.
 On the contrast, ES and CEM are not doing that.
 These algorithms just play many episodes and make conclusions based on the final score of each episode.
 There is no explicit derivation of what was the best action to perform in a given state to maximize the possible future reward of the trajectory.
 Instead they just observe and change the policies behavior based on the final observation.